mungerg/gossip_mp1/README.md

 ----
 ### 1. Clone Git Repository
 ### 2. Input the message you would like to send
+The type of message does not matter because it will be read as a string.
 ### 3. Input the specific gossip protocol to use.
 There are three protocols to choose from: push, pull, and push-pull.
 As described by Jelasity: